Older Child Adoption

 If you’ve been parenting, but you’re facing the difficult decision of whether or not to place your child for adoption, even if they’re an older child, we can help.

 Choosing what’s best for your child is never easy.
-Deciding to relinquish your role as your child’s parent as well as your legal rights is incredibly hard, but if you feel that it’s what’s best for your child, we can help you to achieve this.
+Deciding to relinquish your role as your child’s parent as well as your legal rights is incredibly hard.
+However, if you feel it’s best for your child, we can help you to achieve it.

-Contact us online to learn more about how to put an older child up for adoption in Virginia, Maryland or the District of Columbia.
+Contact us now to learn more about an older child adoption in Virginia, Maryland or the District of Columbia.

-The following information can offer you some general information about older child adoption in MD, DC and VA, and how we can legally represent you and your child in this process:
+The following information can offer you some general answers about older child adoption in MD, DC and VA, and how we can legally represent you and your child in this process:

 How to Put an Older Child Up for Adoption in VA, MD, or D.C.

-Although “giving up” a child for adoption is a commonly-used term, this type of phrase places blame on parents who make the loving choice of adoption for their children.
-It’s important to know that you’re not “giving up” on your child, or “giving up” on being a good parent.
-When you make the difficult choice of adoption for your child because you feel that you can’t provide the type of life that you want for him or her, you’re selflessly giving them a world of opportunity and love.
+Although giving up a child for adoption is a common term, this type of phrase places blame on parents who make the loving choice of adoption for their children.
+It’s important to know you’re not giving up on your child or giving up” on being a good parent.
+When you make the difficult choice of adoption for your child because you can’t provide the type of life that you want for him or her, you’re selflessly giving them a world of opportunity and love.

 There are several different types of adoption that you can choose from if you’re considering “giving up” an older child for adoption in Washington, D.C., Maryland or Virginia, all of which we can complete.